Welcome to ez-a-sync’s documentation!

 Returns:

-An async iterator that will yield the sorting results.
+An async iterator that will yield the sorted T objects.

 Return type: